By now a lot of people have heard about counting macros (aka IIFYM or flexible dieting). It is becoming more and more popular and we love it!

 What weight loss really comes down to is calories in vs calories out.

-And, depending on your goals, even this may not be enough.
 Calories are made up of 3 macro nutrients: fat, carbs, and protein.
-Each macro nutrient has a specific role for your body.
+Each of these macro nutrients has a specific role for your body.

 Fad diets that ask you to cut out one specific macro nutrient may work initially, but they are not sustainable because your body NEEDS all three.
 In fact, eighty-five percent of dieters will gain that initial weight loss back within the year! (source)